-Why: As a result of the eruption of Mount Pinatubo back in the days, Anawangin Cove in Zambales, had a massive makeover.
-Volcanic ashes coming from the volcano turned the sands into gray and agoho trees which are often mistaken as pine trees have mushroomed along its coast.
-On here you will be able to hike a hill nearby for an uninterrupted view of the cobalt sea and neighboring cove.
-Similar to Nagsasa Cove and Capones Island, one can get to Anawangin Cove by paying 1,500 pesos or 600 pesos per head at a chartering boat from Pundaquit Beach.
+Why: As a result of the eruption of Mount Pinatubo back in the days, Anawangin Cove in Zambales had a massive makeover.
+Volcanic ashes from the volcano turned the sands into gray, and agoho trees, often mistaken as pine trees, have mushroomed along its coast.
+On here, you will be able to hike a hill nearby for an uninterrupted view of the cobalt sea and neighboring cove.
+Like Nagsasa Cove and Capones Island, one can get to Anawangin Cove by paying 1,500 pesos or 600 pesos per head at a chartering boat from Pundaquit Beach.
 Other boatmen include a side trip to the mentioned places for the same fee.

 Related Article: How to get to Anawangin Cove from Manila

 Where: Burgos, Pangasinan